cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

 --out-file tx.signed
 ```

-Inspecting `tx.signed` with `transaction view`  shows that the `"witnesses"` field is no longer empty, now it carries the signature.
+Inspecting `tx.signed` with `transaction view` reveals that the `"witnesses"` field is no longer empty; it now contains the signature.

 ```shell
 cardano-cli babbage transaction view --tx-file tx.signed